opadips/Elite-Poker/README.md

 ---

 ## 🤝 Contributing
-u found a bug or issue ??
+Found a bug or issue?
-1 - just update by useing 'update-Elite-poker.bat'
+1 - just update by using 'update-Elite-poker.bat'
     It's probably fixed because I fix problems very quickly, there's usually always a version to update :)
 2- The problem is still not fixed?
 It's strange, but be sure to report it so I can fix it quickly.